 Enhanced Reporting

-For members of Tiers 5 and 6, New York State Retirement and Social Security Law limits the amount of overtime pay included in the calculation of pension benefits.
+For members of Tiers 5 and 6, the New York State Retirement and Social Security Law limits the amount of overtime pay included in the calculation of pension benefits.
 Overtime limits differ for the Employees’ Retirement System (ERS) and the Police and Fire Retirement System (PFRS).

 Tracking and Reporting Overtime Earnings

-Automatic Capping Feature in Retirement Online
+Automatic Capping Feature of Enhanced Reporting

 • Whether you report ERS or PFRS members; and